narwalsandeep/zf2-setup/README.md

 ### Description
 This is a simple but feature rich zf2-setup.
 It not only give you working of zf2 module structure, but extends db mapper and other custom class files ready to be use.

+Installer: It will read your sql and run all statements.
+Once done, it will create DB classes for each of table and extend those classes with custom files provided in this setup.
+Those custom files internally use ZF2 Database Adapter and Objects.

 ### Features
 - zf2 custom setup suitable for large project